How to create AWS protection rules

 [You can choose to skip the preview and commit the new rule from the Rule Summary page.]

 The Preview Assets page:

 Step 6: Click Create Rule.
-Your newly created protection rule appears under the AWS Protection Rules tab as below.
+Your newly created protection rule will appear under the AWS Protection Rules tab as below.
 Total number of assets protected by this rule will be shown under "Covered Assets" column

 For any additional questions, please contact us at firstname.lastname@example.org